• Skip to primary navigation

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-vegan carrot muffins on a cooling rack
+Vegan carrot muffins on a cooling rack.

-Whole-Wheat Carrot Cake Muffins
+Vegan Carrot Muffins (Oil-Free)

 • Author: Allie

-• Total Time: 40 minutes
+• Total Time: 38 minutes

 • Yield: 12 muffins 1x